Levan Gabriadze: Biography

 Gabriadze was born in Tbilisi, then part of the Soviet Georgia.
 His father, Revaz Gabriadze, was an actor, writer and director.
 By age 12, Leo was already working in his father's productions.

-At age 17 he was invited to star in one of the main roles of the film Kin-dza-dza!.
+At age 17, he was invited to star in one of the main roles of the film Kin-dza-dza!.
 He graduated from the workshop of Shota Rustaveli Theatre and Film University, specialized in acting and set design.

-He served in the Soviet Army, Air Defense Forces with the rank of private, post of a fireman.
+He served in the Soviet Army, Air Defense Forces with the rank of private, serving as a fireman.

-In 1990 he entered the University of California (UCLA) (Los Angeles) in the Faculty of Design and Animation.
-In 2000 he moved to Moscow, where he became the advertising director of the film company Bazelevs.
+In 1990, he entered the University of California (UCLA) (Los Angeles) in the Faculty of Design and Animation.
+In 2000, he moved to Moscow, where he became the advertising director of the film company Bazelevs.

-In 2010 he made his first feature film Lucky Trouble which won the audience award "Golden Taiga" in the festival "Spirit of Fire" in Khanty-Mansiysk in February 2011.
+In 2010, he made his first feature film Lucky Trouble which won the audience award "Golden Taiga" in the festival "Spirit of Fire" in Khanty-Mansiysk in February 2011.

-In the year 2014 he directed the horror film Unfriended.
+In 2014, he directed the horror film Unfriended.

-In 2015, he made a film (″Unfriended″), which was released in conjunction with Universal.

-In 2017, he finished work on an animated film based on the stories of his father Rezo Gabriadze ″Rezo″.
+In 2017, he finished working on an animated film based on the stories of his father Rezo Gabriadze, titled Rezo.
 The film was released in May 2018.